jbasen/Crestron-Home-Assistant/README.md

 let me know.
 You can send me an email at the address in the module help.
 Thanks

 Releases:
+v1.41 - Fixed bug in climate module that made it impossible to set HVAC modes for a subset of
+        thermostats
 v1.4 - Added support for lights that are only on/off, brightness adjust, or color temp adjustable v1.3 - Fixed an JSON parsing exception when a Meross thermostat passed the current humidity as a double and not as an integer